 An R-Rating Came At A Cost

 There are only a few films to ever be critically or financially successful that have received this rating.
 Last Tango in Paris, A Clockwork Orange, and Midnight Cowboy are the only films that have received this rating and still managed to find commercial success.
 A Clockwork Orange and Midnight Cowboy both have R-rated edited versions that aired in certain theaters as well.
-Generally speaking, an X rating or NC-17 as it is known today is essentially an omen of financial doom and gloom in Hollywood.
+Generally speaking, an X rating or NC-17 as it is familiar today is essentially an omen of financial doom and gloom in Hollywood.

 Friedkin spent $50,000 to make numerous cuts to his film.
 He had to resubmit it multiple times and cut nearly 40 minutes out of it to get an R rating.